The revelations about avoidable infant deaths at Bacchus Marsh Hospital are only the tip of the iceberg of complications caused by substandard care.

 The failures that occurred at Bacchus Marsh Hospital, which is managed by Djerriwarrh Health Services, are endemic in the health system, but at Bacchus Marsh Hospital a perfect storm of individual factors combined to allow poor attitudes, inappropriate policies and negligent treatment to occur.
 The community has a right to ask, and must ask, how such injuries could occur in 2013 and 2014.
 The factors that caused these deaths must be dealt with.

-So, what were the factors that contributed to these appalling outcomes?One, there was a cavalier attitude to risk.
+One: there was a cavalier attitude to risk.
 Bacchus Marsh Hospital offers maternity care for “low-risk pregnancies”.
 As these tragic circumstances show, having an uncomplicated pregnancy is no guarantee of a safe delivery.

 Birth is a fluid and evolving process.
 Complications can occur very rapidly and can require an urgent response, yet obvious signs of complications appear to have been ignored.
 The test of the quality of a health service is not whether it can cope with most circumstances, but how it manages emergencies.